GirlInPurple/datapacks/projects/Compiling_&_Contibuting.md

 ### Offical Launcher

-- Find your way to `~\Appdata\Roaming`
-- Make sure you have the `Hidden Items` option checked in your file explorer
+- Make sure you have the `Hidden Items` option checked in your File Explorer, if you prefer navigating yourself or have different game folder.
-- Go into your `.minecraft`, and find the `saves` folder
+- Find your way to `%userprofile%\AppData\Roaming\.minecraft\saves` folder (You can paste this into the run dialog/explorer address bar)
-- From there, drop the uncompressed world file into that folder, and launch Minecraft
+- From there, drop the uncompressed world file into that folder, and launch Minecraft.

 # Our TODO

-- [ ] Github
+- [ ] GitHub Repository
   - [ ] Finish the TODO ([ironic](https://youtu.be/dKqLhzHSARI))
   - [ ] Add/Finish the following pages:
     - [ ] Credits